-- Projected spending on projects currently in bidding or construction exceeds Cap Share in one or more years of the CIP. - Other

-Boston has multiple projects that exceed \$1M, making it difficult to get the projects perfectly falling within the min/max in a given fiscal year.
+- ?
+Projected spending on projects currently in bidding or construction exceeds Cap Share in one or more years of the CIP. - ?
+The TDC for a proposed project exceeds the Cap Share for a single year making it onerous to earmark the spending so it falls within the min/max of a given fiscal year.